 This post was updated Nov.
 22, 2023.

-This is the time of year to reach out to your sphere of influence with some warm and sincere holiday greetings.
-However, you may be cutting costs and considering cutting back on your holiday card mailing list.
+The holiday season is the perfect time of year to reach out to your sphere of influence with some warm and sincere holiday greetings.
+However, you may be worried about your budget this year and have cutting costs on your mind.
+You may be considering cutting back on your holiday card mailing list.

 We want to help you make a big impact, even if your budget is smaller than in years past.
 Here’s how to make merry while also keeping an eye on the bottom line.

 While you may feel that putting together a holiday card mailout would be too expensive, there are many affordable options this time of year.
 Here are some of the most cost-effective places to order your custom holiday cards: